kaankoken/scripts/README.md

     brew install shc
     ```

-- After that you good to go.
+- After that, you are good to go.

 #### How to use